Mikaela-G/Reddit_Toxicounter/README.md

 5. Rinse and repeat

 ## Analysis Methodology
 Our analysis on the toxicity of Reddit comments deals with a relatively standard machine learning problem: multi-label classification.
-We deal with supervised learning, which in this instance, involves training a classifier on data already labeled for toxicity in order to predict the toxicity of other comments.
+We deal with supervised learning, which in this instance, involves training a classifier on data already labeled for toxicity in order to predict the toxicity level of other comments.

-Using Perspective API's toxicity and severe toxicity models, we labeled our data with percentages that indicate the level of toxicity for any given comment.
-We then created our own ground truth by placing comments into one of three categories (not toxic, moderately toxic, and very toxic) based on Perspective's scores.
+Using Perspective API's toxicity and severe toxicity models, we labeled our data with percentages that score toxicity for any given comment.
+We then created our own ground truth by placing comments into one of three categories (not toxic, moderately toxic, and very toxic) based on Perspective's ratings.

-### A Brief Overview of Classification
+# A Brief Overview of Classification
-*
+* [Insert number of variables of interest here]:
+    + adsfasdf

+# Word2Vec
+Since our Reddit data is text-based, we needed to transform it into an input readable by our machine learning models.
+To accomplish this, we trained a Word2Vec model on our data to produce word embeddings.

 ## Results